AdaCore/spark2014/lrm/source/introduction.rst

 Optional Restrictions and Profiles
 ----------------------------------

-In additional to the global simplifications of the language given above, |SPARK|
+In addition to the global simplifications of the language given above, |SPARK|
 defines a number of Restrictions that may be optionally applied to an entire project, program or unit.
 These restrictions may provide additional simplification of the language that users feel necessary, may meet particular demands of standards